SamTheIG/cs50_final/README.md

     `source venv/bin/activate` OR `venv\Script\activate`(i think this works on windows IDK)
     `pip install -r requirements.txt`
     so basically we just created a environment for this project and installed all the dependencies inside that environment
+4. now you have to create the table so:
+    `python`
+    `from app import db`
+    `db.create_all()`
-4. finally start the localserver and have fun using it for whatever the reason is
+6. finally start the localserver and have fun using it for whatever the reason is
     `python3 app.py`
 ---
 ### Tips